dayalannair/RPiSensorFramework/README.md

 The Raspberry Pi will have to be connected in spi loopback mode i.e. connect the MOSI pin to the MISO.

+### Handlers

+#### Bridge control handler

+This handler checks that the target node belongs to the bridge, which reduces flooding in the network, before forwarding to the target node.

+#### Sensor control handler

+This checks that the node is the target node, and then executes the command.

+#### Bridge data handler

+Forwards data to control node.

+#### Control data handler

+Unpacks data and stores in a repository, using Data objects. (see Data class in Control folder).

 ## Communication packets

 Received packets are read from the rx_buffer, which is refreshed whenever sent out of the node via spi (spiXfer).